 Publisher insurance can help pay legal expenses if you are sued for libel or copyright infringement.
-It can cover expenses for injuries at your facilities and damaged or stolen equipment.
+It can also cover expenses related to injuries at your facilities and damaged or stolen equipment.

 These policies provide coverage for the most common risks publishers face.

 General liability insurance for publishers covers customer property damage and injuries.
 Bundle it with property insurance in a business owner’s policy for a discount.

 Also called professional liability insurance, this policy can cover expenses if a publisher is sued for making a mistake.
 It includes libel insurance for publishers.

 Workers’ compensation insurance is required in almost every state for publishing businesses that have employees.
 It can cover medical costs and lost wages for work-related injuries.

 If your publishing company experiences a data breach, this policy can pay for recovery expenses, customer notification, and other related costs.